 The Arts and Humanities Research Council (AHRC), which is part of UK Research and Innovation, provides funding for world-class, independent researchers for a variety of subjects including: archaeology, the creative and performing arts, design, digital content, heritage, history, languages, philosophy and much more.

-During the 2019 financial year the AHRC will fund approximately £98 million on research and postgraduate training in collaboration with a number of partners.
+In the 2019 financial year the AHRC funded approximately £98 million on research and postgraduate training in collaboration with a number of partners.
 The quality and range of research supported by this investment of public funds not only provides economic, social and cultural benefits to the UK, but contributes to the culture and welfare of societies around the world.